zio/zio-json/README.md

 ## Manual Instances

-Sometimes it is easier to reuse an existing `json.JsonDecoder` rather than generate a new one.
-This can be accomplished using convenience methods on the `json.JsonDecoder` typeclass to *derive* new decoders:
+Sometimes it is easier to reuse an existing `JsonDecoder` rather than generate a new one.
+This can be accomplished using convenience methods on the `JsonDecoder` typeclass to *derive* new decoders:

 ```scala
 trait JsonDecoder[+A] {